Homer Alone: Plot

-Stressed from doing household chores and running errands for her family, Marge hears DJs Bill and Marty make a cruel prank call during their radio show.
-She suddenly snaps when Maggie accidentally breaks her baby bottle, splattering milk everywhere, and blocks traffic by parking her car across both lanes of a bridge.
-When the police are unable to convince her to move, Homer persuades her to surrender and she is arrested.
+Marge is exhausted from cleaning up after her family and running errands.
+Bart and Lisa miss their bus to school, forcing Marge to drive them.
+They fight on the back seat, putting Marge on edge.
+After buying groceries and failing to get Homer's bowling ball flushed, Marge hears DJs Bill and Marty make a cruel prank call during their radio show.
+When Maggie pulls the lid off her baby bottle, splattering milk everywhere, Marge suffers a nervous breakdown and blocks traffic by parking her car across both lanes of a bridge.
+When the police are unable to convince her to move, Homer persuades her to surrender with the offer of a romantic "snuggle", and she is arrested.
 Since the town's women sympathize with Marge's plight, Mayor Quimby orders her release over Chief Wiggum's objections.

-Marge vacations alone at a health spa called Rancho Relaxo.
-She leaves Bart and Lisa with Patty and Selma; Maggie stays at home with Homer.
+Marge decides to take a vacation by herself to a health spa called Rancho Relaxo.
+She leaves Bart and Lisa with Patty and Selma; since Maggie is scared of Patty and Selma, she ends up staying at home with Homer.
 Marge enjoys her much-needed rest while the rest of the family find it hard to adapt to life without her.
 Homer finds himself lonely and unable to care for Maggie.
 Bart and Lisa dislike living with Patty and Selma because they snore loudly, watch MacGyver and Divorce Court, and serve meals of tongue sandwiches, Clamato, Mr. Pibb and soy milk.

 Upset by her mother's absence, Maggie leaves the house to find Marge.
 When Homer and Barney are unable to find her, Homer calls a missing baby hotline.
 Maggie is found atop the roof of an ice cream shop (whose mascot resembled Marge) and returned to Homer as Marge leaves the spa.
 Marge finds her forlorn and disheveled family waiting for her on a train platform when she arrives home.
 While Homer and the kids are sleeping next to her that night, Marge tells them she needs their help around the house; they assure her she has nothing to worry about.